The Importance of Surgical Technique in the Brazilian Buttlift in Reducing Fat Emboli

 So in the end we have some diametrically opposed considerations.
 One can be conservative and inject very little into the subcutaneous plane and report the procedure as very safe.
 However, that will likely result in several revisions to achieve a patient’s goal.
 Each of those revision surgeries will involve additional risk with each anesthetic component and the scar tissue generated by previous surgery will provide for a more difficult tissue plane for removal and injection.
 This undoubtedly will increase the risk for perforation, contour deformities.
 This also adds to the recovery of the patients and the cost.

 So then how does a plastic surgeon manage all of these considerations?
 As an individual who performs hundreds of these procedures each year and who has performed between over 5,000 Brazilian buttlifts, Dr. Kenneth Hughes, Los Angeles plastic surgeon at Hughes Plastic Surgery, has seen the gamut of patient phenotypes, surgical outcomes, and patient expectations.
 Given that about 80% of Dr. Hughes’s patients have had previous surgery, Dr. Kenneth Hughes is confronted with only the most difficult cases due to existing scar tissue, deformity, etc. These patients do in fact have a greater risk for complications, and Dr. Kenneth Hughes utilizes every measure possible to combat those risks.

-It is foolish to believe that so many excellent surgeons in the US who are board certified in plastic surgery would not be doing everything possible to reduce the risk of complications.
-These are the most well trained individuals and are frequently at the top of medical school classes due to the ingerated plastic surgery residency being the most competitive by a great deal over other subspecialiteid inlduing dermatology, neorusrugery, and orthopedic surgery.
+It is foolish to believe that so many excellent surgeons in the US, who are board certified in plastic surgery, would not be doing everything possible to reduce the risk of complications.
+These are the most well-trained individuals that are frequently at the top of medical school classes due to the integrated plastic surgery residency being the most competitive by a great deal over other sub-specialities such as dermatology, neurosurgery, and orthopedic surgery.